 We live in increasingly stressful times.
 Of course, the usual culprits like inflation and work deadlines are omnipresent.
 However, the world seems have turned it up a notch of late.
 Along with the arrival of Trump and Brexit, the media gods have seen fit to up our daily dosage of doom and gloom, leaving us mortals reeling.
 Indeed, anxiety disorders are among the most common worldwide.

-The Main Problem With Anxiety
+The Main Problem With Stress and Anxiety

 The problem with anxiety is that it creates a vicious cycle – when we worry, we lose concentration, which then impacts on our ability to work, ultimately leading to more stress.
 The accompanying insomnia only aggravates the cycle.
 It’s no wonder that more and more of us are popping pills in order to remain productive human beings.
 So how do you cope without resorting to drugs?
 Well, we all have our coping mechanisms.
 These include watching series, taking a nap, listening to music and eating.